punchabird/PythonRecipeSearcher/README.md

 3. Run a Google search on (input + "recipe")
 4. Generate a random number 'i' between 1-10
 5. Select i'th Google search result
-6. Output the text of the recipe
+6. Output the link and open the URL in browser

 ## Tools we might be able to use